DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/appointments.md

 ## One-Time Appointments

-One-time appointments are non-recurring appointments with specified start and end dates.
+One-time appointments are appointments with specified start and end date and time.
 They are shown in the following demo.
 To display one-time appointments on a view, add the [Appointments](../reference/appointments.md) plugin.

 .embedded-demo({ "path": "scheduler-basic/day", "showThemeSelector": true })